Cobra Learning: Techsmith Knowmia

 NOTE: don’t fear this…there are other steps before the recording starts.

-Once you click record, the screen selection tool (if you chose region) will activate and allow you to select the region of the screen to record.
+Once you click record, the screen selection tool will activate and allow you to select the region of the screen to record.

-Once you’ve selected it, you are placed in recording prep mode with the webcam activated (if you have one selected as your microphone).
+Once you’ve selected it, you are placed in recording prep mode with the webcam activated (if you selected to turn it on).

 You’ll note that you have a menu bar at the top.
 This allows you to start recording (counts down from 3), turn your camera on/off, turn your microphone on/off or select another input device, change the video resolution, start over (which takes you back to region selection mode), or cancel out of recording.